999Ali999/E-commerce/README.md

 ## 🚀 Overview

-Happy Commerce Alpha is an eCommerce platform prototype designed to showcase product listings and a functional cart system.
+Happy Commerce is an eCommerce platform prototype designed to showcase product listings and a functional cart system.
 The app fetches product data from a public API and allows users to add items to their cart.
 The cart persists using **local storage**, ensuring the items remain saved between page reloads.

 ## 🎯 Features